 If the patient meets ANY of these criteria, then we do not recommend scheduling with the Morrison Clinic:

-- Primary diagnosis of anorexia or bulemia
+- Diagnosis or possible diagnosis of anorexia or bulemia

-- Diagnosis of Schizophrenia or Schizoaffective Disorder
+- Diagnosis or possible diagnosis of Schizophrenia or Schizoaffective Disorder

-- History of a suicide attempt in the last 6 months
+- History of a suicide attempt

 - Homicidal Ideation

-For patients needing an outpatient clinician with hospital privileges We recommend the Paul M. Bass Administrative and Clinical Center at UTSW.
+For patients needing an outpatient clinician with hospital privileges we recommend the Paul M. Bass Administrative and Clinical Center at UTSW.

 For patients that pose a risk of harming themselves or someone else consider inpatient hospitalization.
 If the patient is having severe difficulty functioning in several areas of their life (work, home, socially, school) then they might need a higher level of care.
 Consider an intensive outpatient program or a partial hospitalization program.
 Remember unlike partial hospitalization programs, intensive outpatient programs do not always offer medication management.